Hakuba Ski Resorts

 Hakuba Japan

 Hakuba in the Japanese Alps near Nagano is a valley with many ski resorts.
 Each Hakuba ski resort alone may not offer a huge amount of terrain variety, but it’s the combination of the different Hakuba ski areas and villages that makes the valley special.
-Hakuba Japan is very popular with international tourists because it ticks lots of boxes that other Japan ski resorts can’t (see pros below).
+Hakuba Japan is very popular with international tourists because it ticks lots of boxes.

 Each of the Hakuba ski resorts and villages have their own pros and cons, but here is an overall impression of the Hakuba Valley.